Johann Lukas von Hildebrandt

 Johann Lukas von Hildebrandt (14 November 1668 – 16 November 1745) was an Austrian baroque architect and military engineer who designed stately buildings and churches and whose work had a profound influence on the architecture of the Habsburg Empire in the eighteenth century.
-After studying in Rome under Carlo Fontana, he constructed fortresses for Prince Eugene of Savoy during his Italian campaigns, becoming his favorite architect.
-In 1700 he became court engineer in Vienna, and in 1711 was named head of the court department of building.
-He became court architect in 1723.
+After studying in Rome under Carlo Fontana, he constructed fortresses for Prince Eugene of Savoy during his Italian campaigns, becoming his favourite architect.
+In 1700, he became court engineer in Vienna, and in 1711 was named head of the court department of building.
+He became the court architect in 1723.
 His designs for palaces, estates, gardens, churches, chapels, and villas were widely imitated, and his architectural principles spread throughout central and southeast Europe.
 Among his more important works are Palais Schwarzenberg, St. Peter's Church, and Belvedere in Vienna, Savoy Castle in Ráckeve, Schönborn Palace in Göllersdorf, and Schloss Hof.

 Life

 Johann Lukas von Hildebrandt was born on 14 November 1668 in Genoa (Republic of Genoa).

 Hildebrandt was the son of an Italian mother and a German father.
 Hildebrandt studied under C. Fontana in Rome, and he studied civil and military engineering under Prince Eugene of Savoy also in Rome, and military engineering in Piedmont.
-Hildebrandt became the favorite architect of Prince Eugène.
+Hildebrandt became the favourite architect of Prince Eugène.

 In 1696, Hildebrandt established himself thereafter in the Austrian capital, Vienna, where he worked for such noble families as the Dauns, Harrachs, Schönborns, and Starhembergs, and also Prince Eugene himself.